 What NOT to Say

-There are five topics that are absolutely off-limits for rush: Boys, Booze, Bible, Ballot and Bids.
+There are five topics that are absolutely off-limits for rush: boys, booze, Bible, ballot, and bids.
 Gushing about a frat guy that you’re seeing when it turns out the girl who is rushing you used to date him will certainly hurt your chances at being invited back to her house, and bragging about all the shots you downed the night before doesn’t exactly showcase your poise and class to a group of women.
-As for religion and politics, these are way too controversial topics for recruitment—leave those conversations for when these strangers become your sisters.
+As for religion and politics, these are way too controversial topics for recruitment — leave those conversations for when these strangers become your sisters.
 But the number one fatal flaw of rush is to talk about other houses, or ask outright if you can get a bid at a particular house.
-It makes you look desperate, catty and underhanded, and it completely goes against the rules of the Panhellenic Council.
-Resist temptation—you’ll find out where you belong eventually.
+It makes you look desperate, catty, and underhanded.
+Plus, it completely goes against the rules of the Panhellenic Council.
+Resist temptation — you’ll find out where you belong soon enough.

-So avoid no-no topics, come prepared and, most importantly, be yourself, and you will end up in a sorority that’s perfect for you!
+So avoid no-no topics, come prepared and, most importantly, be yourself.
+You are sure to end up in a sorority that’s perfect for you!